 3. Choose a label design that makes recycling easier

-For packaging to be recyclable, it requires using the right material for the label or the product label.
+For packaging to be recyclable, the right material must be used for the product label.
 The properties of a label's adhesive or size can cause recyclable products to go to waste.
-If the label and packaging are made up of different materials, there are several measures you can and should take to ensure that the product is correctly sorted and recycled.
+If the label and packaging are made up of different materials, there are measures you can and should take to ensure that the product is correctly sorted and recycled:

-• First, it is essential that the label is not too large.
-This is to avoid unnecessary use of material on the packaging and applies to various kinds of material between a bottle and the product label.
+• Avoid using unnecessary label material.
+This measure applies to various kinds of label materials.
 A local label manufacturer can help you determine the correct label size for your specific product.

-• Secondly, where necessary, the label must be easily distinguished from the packaging intended for the deposit scheme.
-With labels too firmly attached to the substrate, the entire packaging product may be read as something other than what it is and, therefore, be sorted out of the recycling cycle.
+• The label should be easily distinguishable from the packaging used in the deposit scheme.
+If the label is too firmly attached to the substrate, the entire product may be misidentified and incorrectly sorted out of the recycling cycle.

-• Lastly, juice bottles should have water-soluble labels.
-Without one, the product might never end up on a store shelf again because it was misread and sorted for incineration instead.
-Usually, plastic bottles can be recycled 2-3 times or more if 'virgin' plastic is added.
-Prohibiting this possibility also prohibits the reusing of plastic bottles.
+• Juice bottles should have water-soluble labels.
+Without a water-soluble label, the product might be misread and sorted for incineration instead – never ending up on a store shelf again.
+Plastic bottles can usually be recycled 2-3 times or more if 'virgin' plastic is added.
+Prohibiting this possibility also prohibits the reuse of plastic bottles.